 OUR STORIES

 It has been decades since some of the events written in the stories below took place.
 These events changed and defined Morningland's face and its underlying culture.
 Today, Morningland is both, the same and different from its early versions in the 1970s and 80s.
 For this reason, this brief unofficial history serves as a contextual placeholder for the stories below.
-The unofficial history is a culmination of several former members' recollections and opinions and does not represent the views and opinions of the Morningland Monastery.
+The unofficial history is a culmination of published newspaper articles and several former members' personal recollections and opinions.
+It does not represent the views and opinions of the Morningland Monastery.

 THE UNOFFICIAL HISTORY